bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-03-Spring-Boot-Postgis-Example.markdown

 docker build -t example/postgis:2 .
 {% endhighlight %}

-Install PostgreSQL and PostGIS in the k8s cluster.
+Deploy PostgreSQL and PostGIS in the k8s cluster.

 {% highlight console %}
 kubectl apply -f .\k8s\postgres.yml
 {% endhighlight %}

-Install the application.
+Deploy the application.

 {% highlight console %}
 kubectl apply -f .\k8s\deployment.yaml
 {% endhighlight %}

-Then forward port for the local access.
+Then, forward the port for the local access.

 {% highlight console %}
 kubectl port-forward service/postgis-example 8081:8080
 {% endhighlight %}

-After that, you can open OpenApi UI by [this link](http://127.0.0.1:8081/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/)
+After this, you can open OpenApi UI by [this link](http://127.0.0.1:8081/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/)

-That application source code available on [Github](https://github.com/bocharoviliyav/postgis-example).
+The source code of the application is available on [Github](https://github.com/bocharoviliyav/postgis-example).